quicwg/base-drafts/draft-ietf-quic-http.md

 #### Pseudo-Header Fields

-As in HTTP/2, HTTP/3 uses a series of pseudo-header field lines beginning with the ':' character (ASCII 0x3a) to convey the target URI, the method of the request, and the status code for the response.
+Like HTTP/2, HTTP/3 employs a series of pseudo-header fields where the field name begins with the ':' character (ASCII 0x3a).
+These pseudo-header fields convey the target URI, the method of the request, and the status code for the response.

 Pseudo-header fields are not HTTP fields.
 Endpoints MUST NOT generate pseudo-header fields other than those defined in this document, except as negotiated via an extension; see {{extensions}}.

-Pseudo-fields are only valid in the context in which they are defined.
+Pseudo-header fields are only valid in the context in which they are defined.
-Pseudo-fields defined for requests MUST NOT appear in responses; pseudo-header fields defined for responses MUST NOT appear in requests.
-Pseudo-fields MUST NOT appear in trailers.
+Pseudo-header fields defined for requests MUST NOT appear in responses;
+pseudo-header fields defined for responses MUST NOT appear in requests.
+Pseudo-header fields MUST NOT appear in trailers.
 Endpoints MUST treat a request or response that contains undefined or invalid pseudo-header fields as malformed ({{malformed}}).

 All pseudo-header fields MUST appear in the header field section before regular header fields.
 Any request or response that contains a pseudo-header field that